Recently I did a very deep and emotional reading for a lovely lady… lets call her Jane.

 When this goes so far back it can often come down to us to be the woman that has the rather challenging choice as to whether we step up and heal that generational mother wound or not.
 Jane is one of these women.
 It’s a weight to carry, make no mistake.
 I have done a lot of work on this wound and it is exhausting, at times emotionally crippling.
 I understand why some women never heal this wound, I really do but to do it is a blessing to all when you can heal your mothers.
 Rather than wading through the mud of the pasts of many women for most of your life.

 My own mother was adopted and on a soul level faced darkness before she was born into this current life time.
-Her mother also faced judgement & ridicule due to the circumstances she found herself in when she was pregnant with my mother in the early 1940’s, it then goes back further to Ireland.
+Her mother also faced judgement and ridicule due to the circumstances she found herself in when she was pregnant with my mother in the early 1940’s and it goes back further to Ireland.
 That wasn’t pleasant.

 I explained much of this to Jane and I could see she understood what I was saying.
-Her mum spoke up and told Jane she was so sorry for the way she had behaved and the way she had treated Jane when she was a child.
-She was almost begging for forgiveness and I could feel how painful it was for her.
-Forgiveness is a big deal and some people are unable to forgive people from their past.
+Her mum spoke up and told Jane she was so sorry for the way she had been and the way she had treated Jane when she was a child.
+She was almost begging for forgiveness, I could feel how painful it was for her.
+Forgiveness is a big deal & some people are unable to forgive people from their past.
 That’s really ok.
 I was sure I would never forgive my mother but I did just that 5 years ago after working on it for many years.
 I completely let it go.
 I let her go.
-I was completely surprised at the sense of freedom I felt and am so glad I achieved it.
+I was completely surprised at the sense of freedom I felt ans am so glad I achieved it.

 When we look at our mothers and our past with her remember there are generations behind her that we may not know anything about.
-Perhaps it would help to talk to her and ask her about her history, if she knows much about the women that came before her.
-We all carry parts of those women within us today and we owe it not only to ourselves but to those that came before us to try to forgive and heal ❤️❤️❤️
+Perhaps it would help to talk to her and ask her about her history & if she knows much about the women that came before her.
+We all carry parts of those women within us today and we owe it not only to ourselves but to those that came before us to try to forgive & heal ❤️❤️❤️